In this edition of the student loan plan, we take a look at Sam’s student loan situation.

 What should Sam do?

-Any borrower looking at different repayment plan options would be wise to sit down with their tax preparer and the Loan Repayment Estimator.
+Any borrower looking at different repayment plan options would be wise to sit down with their tax preparer and the Loan Simulator.

 We suggest Sam start by thinking about signing up for Revised Pay As You Earn and filing taxes jointly.
 Because we don’t have all the numbers we certainly can’t guarantee that it is the most efficient route, but it is definitely an option worth considering.